-If an error occurs in the optional 128KB of memory on the system board, the system read-only memory basic input/output system (ROM BIOS) remaps the memory during POST.
-This allows the system to complete the POST using the system-board 512KB of memory.
-The error message 205-Memory Error appears, and the system will operate with less total memory.
+If an error occurs in the first 128K memory, the system read-only memory basic input/output system (ROM BIOS) remaps the memory during the POST.
+This allows the system to complete the POST using 128KB from the memory module banks.
+The error message 205 Memory Error appears and the system will operate with less total memory.